bloublou2014/nandland/docs/project_1.md

     o_LED_4 : out std_logic
     );
 end entity Switches_To_LEDs;

-architecture RTL of Switches_To_LEDs is begin o_LED_1 <= i_Switch_1;
+architecture RTL of Switches_To_LEDs is begin
+  -- assign input switches to output leds o_LED_1 <= i_Switch_1;
   o_LED_2 <= i_Switch_2;
   o_LED_3 <= i_Switch_3;
   o_LED_4 <= i_Switch_4;
 end RTL;
 ```

+> VHDL comment line starts with `-- `

 Let's talk about the VHDL code above.
 Perhaps the first thing you might notice if you compare the Verilog code to
 the VHDL code is that the VHDL code is a bit longer.
 This is a common theme.
 VHDL generally takes more typing to
 accomplish the same task.
 The first two lines of this code tell the tools about which libraries and packages you are
 using in your code.
 Take it for granted that these two lines will likely be in every single piece of VHDL you ever write.
 For now, don't worry about what they're actually doing, just put them there.

 The next keyword you encounter is `entity`.
 The entity of a design can be thought of as the interface to the outside
-world.
-Entity and `architecture` are the two VHDL keywords that define the functionality of some block of code.
-Together,
+world. `entity` and `architecture` are the two VHDL keywords that define the functionality of some block of code.
- an entity and architecture make up some piece of functionality in your FPGA design.
-A single entity/architecture
+Together, an `entity` and `architecture` make up some piece of functionality in your FPGA design.
- combination can contain all of the code you need, such as the code above, or they can instantiate other entities.
+A single entity/architecture combination can contain all of the code you need, such as the code above,
+or they can instantiate other entities.
 More complicated designs will create levels of hierarchy by having many entity/architectures.

 Next, you need to specify any signals that are on this interface after using the `port` keyword.
 Once you give the signals
 a name (e.g. `i_Switch_1`), you need to specify the direction: `in`, `out`, or `inout` (used rarely).
 After that,
 give your signals a type. `std_logic` is the most prevalent type in VHDL and can be thought of as a bit containing 0 or 1
 (though it can actually have more values than just that as we will see later).
 These inputs and outputs are going to
 be connected to specific pins on the Go Board.
 This connection is done later (and is not part of the VHDL code).

 After the architecture, you need to use the `<=` **assignment symbol**.
 An assignment is used to connect two signals
 together.
 Note that if you try to just use a normal assignment like = as used in C, you'll get a tool error.
 Once all